Li Hongping: Coaching career

 Li, a two-time NCAA Coach of the Year (2002, 2006) and nine-time Pac-10 Women's (2001-02-03-05-06-09-10-11-12) and 2009 Pac-10 Men's Diving Coach of the Year and the winner of the 1998 and 1999 United States Olympic Committee's "Diving Developmental Coach of the Year" award, came to USC after serving as the head coach of the Mission Viejo (Calif.)
 Nadadores Diving Team since 1993.

 Li led the Nadadores to the 1998 Junior National Championships team title as well as every Western National team title since 1996.
-He served as an assistant coach at Mission Viejo from 1989–93, helping the club to consecutive junior team titles from 1991-93.
+He served as an assistant coach at Mission Viejo from 1989 to 1993, helping the club to consecutive junior team titles from 1991 to 1993.

 At Mission Viejo, he produced eight Junior National champions who won a combined 20 individual titles.
 Among the elite divers Li coached was Erica Sorgi, who has captured five senior national titles since 1996.

 Li, 49, was named the 1998 and 1999 U.S. Diving Outstanding Age Group Coach of the Year, was a U.S. team coach at the 1999 Pan Am Games, the 1998 World Diving Championships, the 1998 Goodwill Games and the 1997 World Junior Championships, and earned the Coach of Excellence award at the 1995 Senior National Championships.

 Li has had sustained and broad success since joining the USC staff.
 He has directed eight men's and women's divers to a combined 34 All-American honors, six NCAA titles and 27 conference titles.

 In 2001, Li guided Brennan to a pair of All-American honors (and her third consecutive Pac-10 1-meter title) and Fusaro to her first at the 2001 NCAAs.
 Both also reached the top three at the 2001 U.S. Indoor Championships.
 Brennan was named Pac-10 Diver of the Year, Fusaro was tabbed as Newcomer of the Year and Li earned his first Pac-10 Coach of the Year honor.
 A year earlier in 2000, Li helped guide Brennan to her first two All-American honors.

 He earned NCAA Coach of the Year honors after directing the women's diving squad to superb results at the 2002 NCAA Championships.
 Hartley won a pair of NCAA titles and made three finals appearances on her way to 2002 NCAA Women's Diver of the Year while Fusaro also made three NCAA finals appearances.
 Senior diver Kellie Brennan also scored and just missed earning All-American honors.
 Also in 2002, Hartley won a silver and a bronze at the 2002 Commonwealth Games while Fusaro qualified for the 2002 U.S. national team.